 HO–1

-An HO-1 policy is the most basic of all the types of homeowners insurance policies.
-It only provides coverage for the structure of your home, attached structures like garages, and appliances and home features like carpeting.
+An HO-1 is the most basic homeowners insurance policy.
+It only provides coverage for the structure of your home, attached structures like garages and appliances and home features like carpeting.
 It does not include coverage for personal property, liability or additional living expenses.
-Because of those limitations, it is not a popular choice for home insurance.
+Because of those limitations, it is not as popular as more robust policy options.

-HO-1 insurance is a named perils policy, meaning it only covers your home in specific situations, which typically include:
+HO-1 insurance is a named perils policy, meaning it only covers your home in specific loss events, which typically include:

 • Damage from aircrafts or vehicles